0xInfection/TIDoS-Framework/README.md

 A main highlights of this framework is:

+- [x] Basic first release. `a big point to note`
-- [x] Has 4 main modules subdivided into further numerous modules (presently 67):
+- [x] Has 4 main phases, subdivided into __13 sub-phases__ containing total of __73 modules__.
-    - Reconnaissance & OSINT
-    - Scanning & Enumeration
-    - Vulnerability Analysis
-    - Exploitation (beta)
 - [x] Reconnaissance Phase has 26 modules of its own (including active, passive and information disclosure modules).
+- [x] Scanning & Enumeration Phase has got 12 modules (including port scans, WAF analysis, etc)
+- [x] Vulnerability Analysis Phase has 32 modules (including most common vulnerabilites in action.
+- [x] Exploitation Phase has only 1 exploit. `(thats in alpha phase)`
-- [x] All four phases have a auto-awesome module which automates every module for you.
+- [x] All four phases each have a auto-awesome module which automates every module for you.
 - [x] You just need the domain, and leave everything is to this tool.
+- [x] TIDoS has full verbose out support, so you'll know whats going on.
+- [x] User friendly interaction environment. `(no real shits)`

   `Note:` For more info on various modules please refer to the [wiki](https://github.com/theinfecteddrake/TIDOS-Framework/wiki).